-- submitted to NASA and to the Decadal Panel (12/2018) - Possible outcomes:

-- Panel recommends specific missions

-- Any combination of the above

-- Our desired outcome: panel recognizes the promise of a future space mission and gives high ranking
+- Studies will produce 50 pg. reports + cost estimates that will be submitted to NASA and to the Decadal Panel (12/2018) - Possible outcomes: - Panel recommends a funding wedge.
+Probes are competed later. - Panel recommends specific missions - Any combination of the above - Our desired outcome: panel recognizes the promise of a future space mission and gives high ranking